claudioc/jingo/README.md

 Authentication
 --------------

 The _authentication_ section of the config file has two keys: anonRead and validMatches.
 If the anonRead is true, then anyone can read anything.
-If anonRead is false you need to authenticate also for reading, and then the email of the user MUST match at least one of the regular expressions provided via validMatches, which is a comma separated list.
+If anonRead is false you need to authenticate also for reading and then the email of the user _must_ match at least one of the regular expressions provided via validMatches, which is a comma separated list.
 There is no "anonWrite", though.
 To edit a page the user must be authenticated.

 The authentication is mandatory to edit pages from the web interface, but jingo works on a git repository; that means that you could skip the authentication altogether and edit pages with your editor and push to the remote that jingo is serving.

 Customization
 -------------